omicsEye/cellSight/README.md

 ## Example

 <h2 id="injury">
-Studying the dynamics of cells and gene expression during injury-induced skin regeneration
+Characterizing dynamics of cells and gene expression during injury-induced skin
 </h2>
 <img src="plots/injury.png">

 Effective tissue repair relies on precise orchestration of immune cell recruitment and activation at the injury site.
 Although the roles of tissue-resident immune cells and keratinocytes in initiating the skin's early immune response are well-established, our understanding of how various mesenchymal cell subsets contribute to the initial stages of injury-induced inflammation remains in its early stages.
 In our study design we collected tissue samples from 2 from naive/uninjured mice and 2 from injured mice.
 We ran the cellSight pipeline and found pivotal role of fibroblast for healing during injury.
-To follow along the detailed illustration of the steps please refer to the [RMarkdown](https://github.com/omicsEye/cellSight/wiki/Studying-the-dynamics-of-cells-and-gene-expression-during-injury%E2%80%90induced-skin-regeneration:) file.
+To follow along the detailed illustration of the steps please refer to the [RMarkdown](https://github.com/omicsEye/cellSight/wiki/Characterizing-dynamics-of-cells-and-gene-expression-during-injury%E2%80%90induced-skin:) file.

 <h2 id="aging">
 Fibroblasts priming in aging